 Our celebration includes the winemakers from our wine book and a very small selection of our clients.
 We had such an unforgettable time that we decided to make it an annual rendez-vous.

-Our second edition of la Paulée des Climats de Paris is planned for Sunday November 6th and we look very much forward to this very special lunch!
+Our third edition of la Paulée des Climats de Paris is planned for Sunday October 15th and we look very much forward to this very special lunch!